 (2) (C).
 The roles and responsibilities of each department are outlined in the MOU.
 This agreement does not involve any financial compensation or exchange of funds between DOE and DVR/DBVI.
 However, it is the expectation that in the development and implementation of services, DOE and DVR/DBVI will provide in–kind resources and will promote cost efficiency and non–duplication through collaboration.
 Nothing in this agreement relieves either party of the responsibility to provide or pay for any transition service that the agency would otherwise provide to a student with a visual impairment who meets the eligibility criteria of that agency.
 If a participating agency, meaning a state or local agency that is financially or legally responsible for providing transition services to the student (other than the educational agencies responsible for the student’s education), fails to provide the transition services to a student as outlined in the IEP, the education agency shall reconvene the IEP team to identify alternative strategies to meet the transition objectives for the student.

 (2)(D).
 DBVI will inform DOE in writing of procedural changes that may impact the eligibility of students with disabilities for vocational rehabilitation services, so that DOE may disseminate the information to local school districts.
 DOE will notify DBVI concerning proposed changes in regulations, policies and procedures at the state or federal level that may impact students with whom DBVI works.

+*DOE did notify DBVI that as of January 21, 2021, there was an administrative letter that changed the ending date for special education eligibility to the student’s 22nd birthday or completion of high school.
+DOE has provided technical assistance and worked with DBVI and DVR to determine how vocational rehabilitation services can be provided to these students.*

 DBVI will collect de–identified information on informal/formal complaints and due process hearings that involve school–aged youth; this data will be provided on an annual basis to DOE, as well as numbers and demographics of transition–aged students served.
 A protocol to serve students in out–of–district placements in accordance with current policy will be developed.